Jayanth2209/Mini-Task-3/Project 3.md

 To build an autonomous, self-contained robot (Micromouse) which can get to the centre of a maze in the shortest possible time.

 ##### Constraints:
-1) The micromouse can't be larger than 16cm x 16cm x 10 cm
+1) The micromouse can't be larger than 16cm x 16cm x 10 cm.
+So it has to be made with components that are small in size and those that can be compactly packed.
 2) The micromouse must be self-contained - So, we have to use a portable power source like Power Bank/Batteries

 #### Given Solution:
 ##### Dimension: 10cm x 9cm x 9cm